un9nplayer/AutoRecon-XSS/README.md

 <img src=https://github.com/un9nplayer/AutoRecon-XSS/blob/main/image.png width=1000>

 ## What-New
-- Implemented DalFox to perform a scan on a URL
+- Implemented DalFox to perform a scan on a URL and that will give you 99% positive results.
 - Run DalFox scan on vulnerable URLs: Runs DalFox scan on vulnerable URLs if a specific file exists.
 - Print vulnerability check completion message: Displays a completion message for the vulnerability check.
 - Check and display the results: Check and displays the results of the vulnerability check.